fhi-beta/xx_02/README.md

 Thank you for agreeing to take part in this assessment!
 This is an assignment related to infectious disease surveillance that will test your skills in either R or Python.
 The deadline for submission of the test is 24 hours after you receive this email.

-The assessment description is available at https://github.com/folkehelseinstituttet/xx_02 Please read through all of this document before beginning the test.
+The assessment description is available at https://github.com/folkehelseinstituttet/xx_02/blob/master/README.md

+Please read through all of this document before beginning the test.

+If you have any questions or problems, please contact Richard via email (richardaubrey.white@fhi.no) or via iMessage/WhatsApp/Signal on +47 XXX XX XXX.

 ## Github repository